Silent Tracks

 while it will never be as it once was

-We have the opportunity to keep our winter outdoor spaces as good as they can possibility be going forward.
+We have the opportunity to keep our outdoor spaces as good as they can possibility be going forward.
 What collective vision does the community have?
-What legacy is our generation going to pass on to future generations?
+What will the valley look like with a population of 30,000 residents and continued visitation growth?

 04